 And if we check the settings again, we see they’re updated on the primary:

-But on the primary, you’ll see that settings show the same values as before:
+But on the secondary, you’ll see that settings show the same values as before:

 This is expected.
 When the instance starts up and the database loads on a replica, the Query Store settings are pulled from sys.database_query_store_options, and these are cached in memory.
 Any change that is subsequently made to the configuration of Query Store on the primary is persisted to disk on the primary and then propagated over to the secondary and written to disk, just like anything else.
 However, on-disk changes to Query Store settings are only propagated to the memory cache when the secondary replica is restarted, or if there is a failover and the secondary becomes primary.